saylordotorg/course_me304/Unit01.md

+---
+layout: default
+title: "ME304: Engineering Communication"
+course_description: "An introductory study of communication among engineers, with particular attention to the rules of grammar and punctuation, the typical formats for letters, reports, and proposals, tools for collaborative writing, plagiarism and intellectual property, and writing a laboratory report."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Setting the Stage** <span id="1"></span>
 *In technical communication, one usually has a specific purpose and a specific audience in mind.
 The purpose and audience (in conjunction